Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 Unlike Wix and Squarespace (website builders), WordPress.org is free to use with a custom domain name.

 Note: Don’t confuse WordPress.org (CMS) with WordPress.com.
 Both are based on WordPress. but they are completely different.
-WordPress.org is an open-source CMS and is free for anyone to use, while WordPress.com is more like a website builder with many limitations.
+WordPress.org is an open-source CMS and is free for anyone to use, while WordPress.com is more like a website builder with certain limitations.
+When we say WordPress in this guide, we always mean WordPress.org.

 With WordPress, you can create a business website, open an online store, sell online courses, run a marketplace …in short, you can build anything you want, even with the most basic skills.